Starting this June, iSpring authoring tools support publishing to the new format for LMSs – cmi5.

 iSpring and cmi5

 iSpring is one of the first vendors to support the brand-new LMS format.
-We're happy to provide users with innovative new capabilities.
-The new publishing option was included in the upgraded versions of iSpring authoring tools on June 2nd, 2016.
+We’re happy to provide users with innovative new capabilities.
+The new publishing option was included in the upgraded versions of iSpring Suite on June 2nd, 2016.

 iSpring fully supports the latest version of the cmi5 specification, dubbed Quartz.
 For now, the support has an Experimental status, as there are not many LMSs officially compatible with cmi5 yet.